talhasaruhan/cpp-matmul/README.md

   - Language: /std:c++17 (for several “if constexpr”s. otherwise can be compiled with C++ 11)

+# What's next?
+* Still a factor of 2.5-3 to achieve MKL performance.
+* Use \_\_restrict keyword to guarantee C doesn't alias with A or B.
+* Use SSE/AVX intrinsics to manually optimize the code.

 # Changelog

 **Note:** Debugging builds will have arguments pre-set on the MatrixMul.cpp, you can ignore or revert those to accept argument from command line.